-Texas Short Term Disability Insurance
+Texas Short Term Disability Insurance Benefits

 An injury or sickness can cause weeks or months of lost income.
 Are you prepared financially to weather the storm?
 Do you have months of savings tucked away for such an emergency?
 Many growing families don’t.

 Calculating Benefit Amounts

 Most people don’t need a short term disability calculator in Texas to determine benefits amounts.
 The math is very simple.
 The maximum monthly benefit amount is two thirds of your monthly income or $6,500 whichever is less.
 The monthly benefit amount is determined at time of application for a policy.

 Payments begin after satisfying an elimination period which range from zero days for accidents to ninety days for accidents and illnesses.
 The elimination period is also determined at time of policy application.

 Payments continue for as long as you remain continuously disabled up to the policy benefit duration.
 The benefit duration can be as short as three month, or as long as twenty four months.
 The benefit duration is also determined at time of application.